Function-Correcting Partition Codes: Introduction

 \subsection{Contributions and organization of the paper}

 The main contributions of this work are summarized below. \begin{itemize} \item We introduce $(\mathcal{P},t)$-encodings, called function-correcting partition codes, defined directly on a partition $\mathcal{P}$ of $\mathbb{F}_q^k$.
-We show that any $(f,t)$-FCC is exactly an FCPC with respect to the domain partition induced by $f$, which makes FCPCs a natural generalization of FCCs.
+We show that any FCC is exactly an FCPC with respect to the domain partition induced by $f$, which makes FCPCs a natural generalization of FCCs.

-\item We use the join of domain partitions to construct a single code that protects multiple functions simultaneously, and we specialize this to the linear functions via coset partition of the intersection of their kernels.
+\item We use the join of domain partitions to construct a single code that protects multiple functions simultaneously, and we specialize this to linear functions via coset partition of the intersection of their kernels.

-\item We define the notion of \emph{partition redundancy gain} and \emph{partition rate gain} to measure the bandwidth saved by using a single FCPC for multiple functions instead of constructing separate FCCs for each function.
+\item We define the notions of \emph{partition redundancy gain} and \emph{relative rate increment} to measure the bandwidth saved by using a single FCPC for multiple functions instead of constructing separate FCCs for each function.
 We derive general lower and upper bounds on the redundancy of such FCPCs and illustrate the achievable gains through examples.

+\item We present an explicit optimal FCPC construction for \emph{locally bounded partitions}, obtained as a reformulation of the FCC construction for locally bounded functions introduced in \cite{LBWY2023}.
+We also propose FCPC constructions for \emph{grouped weight partitions} by employing Gray codes and extending the approach of \cite{GXZZ2025}.
+Furthermore, for the subclass of \emph{consecutive grouped weight partitions}, we identify conditions under which the proposed construction achieves optimal redundancy.

-\item We associate a partition graph to any given partition of $\mathbb{F}_q^k$, and show that the existence of an appropriately chosen clique in this graph allows the problem of determining the optimal redundancy to be reduced to analyzing only the vectors corresponding to the vertices of that clique.
+\item We associate a partition graph with any given partition of $\mathbb{F}_q^k$, and show that the existence of an appropriately chosen clique in this graph allows the problem of determining the optimal redundancy to be reduced to analyzing only the vectors corresponding to the vertices of that clique.
 Then we show the existence of such cliques for three classes of partitions: coset partitions, Hamming-weight partitions, and support partitions.

 \item Using the existence of a full-size clique in the weight partition and the support partition of $\mathbb{F}_q^k$, we obtain lower and upper bounds on the optimal redundancy of FCPCs for these partitions.